splunk/splunk-platform-automator/README.md

 # Known issues, limitations

+- Ubuntu 20.04 fails on checking the systemd settings and needs a more current ansible version.
+See [service_facts broken in Ubuntu 20.04](https://github.com/DataDog/ansible-datadog/issues/274)
 - ulimit settings not working on Ubuntu 14 (without systemd)
 - Forwarding data from a universal forwarder to a heavy forwarder cannot be configured in the config file.
 This must be done manually after installation.
 - Virtualbox: Virtual host startup does not respond sometimes, if it fails, recreate the host again.
 - Virtualbox has some issues with clock time skew, when not using virtualbox additions.
 I added a workaround with forcing time clock sync every 5 minutes.
 A working internet connection on the Virtualbox host is needed.
 - AWS: Due to security reasons the login page with the admin password information has been disabled and https is enabled with splunk's own self signed certs.
 - AWS: OS images (AMI) do not have ntp configured by default.
-This will be added in Splunkenizer later.
+This will be added in Splunk Automator later.

 ## Supported Ansible Versions

-The following Ansible versions are tested and working with Splunkenizer, but any newer version should work as well.
+The following Ansible versions are tested and working with Splunk Automator, but any newer version should work as well.

 :white_check_mark: Ansible 2.7.x
 :white_check_mark: Ansible 2.8.x